davidfowl/uController/README.md

 - No validation or any extensiblity besides `IResult`
 - One type of filter (not wired up yet)

+There are 2 packages:

+- **uController** - The main package that contains the framework primitives and runtime code generation logic.
+- **uController.SourceGenerator** - The source generator that overrides the runtime code generation with compile time logic.

 ### Hello World

 ```C#